 How to use this medicine

-Follow carefully all directions given to you by your doctor.
-Their instructions may be different to the information in this
+Follow all directions given to you by your doctor carefully.

 How much to use

 Your doctor will tell you how much of this medicine you should use and where to apply

 How to use it